 Legacy Youth Zone Story

-Legacy Youth Zone will be built upon a model which has proven to change the lives of young people across the country for the last decade.
+Legacy Youth Zone is built upon a model which has been proven to change the lives of young people across the country for the last decade.

 In 2006, entrepreneur Bill Holroyd was approached by Bolton Lads and Girls Club to be the chair of its board.
 It was upon taking this role that he realised how much other towns and cities could benefit from such world class facilities.